noamross/datacamp-sexual-assault/README.md

 (Update 2019-04-22: I have heard back and DataCamp opted to keep my course up.)

 There are statements from [R-Ladies](https://blog.rladies.org/post/statement-about-datacamp/) and [Women+ in Machine Learning & Data Science](https://twitter.com/wimlds/status/1115734798113300481) comdemning DataCamp.
-Lots of other instructors are  disassociating themselves from the DataCamp and putting their materials somewhere else for learners to use.
+Lots of other instructors are and other DataCamp partners disassociating themselves from the DataCamp and putting their materials somewhere else for learners to use.
 I expect many more to come.
 All these people are giving up income.
 Support them, their organizations and projects as you can.

 <div class="row">